CALL NOW

 Because a commercial truck is so high off the ground, it can be hard for drivers of smaller vehicles to avoid sliding under the larger vehicle in these collisions.
 Often, the force of the impact will shear the roof off the smaller truck or car.
 Since it’s also difficult to stop a big rig, the smaller vehicle will often get crushed underneath the semi-truck.

-Factors That Contribute To Underride Accidents
+Factors That Contribute to Underride Accidents

 Like all roadway collisions, a number of factors can lead to an underride truck crash.